ggandor/lightspeed.nvim/README.md

 ### Repeating motions

-Repeating in Lightspeed works in a uniform way across all motions - all of the following methods (and even combinations of them) are valid options:
+Repeating in Lightspeed works in a uniform way across all motions - all of the following methods (and even combinations of them) are valid options.

+Note that for s/x motions the labels will remain available during the whole time, even after entering instant-repeat mode.

 #### "Instant" repeat (after jumping)